Kala Bagai: The battle for citizenship

-Activism in Southern California
+Building community in Southern California

 Kala Bagai remarried in 1934, to Mahesh Chandra, another Ghadar activist and an old family friend.
+She made the choice despite cultural taboos around widow remarriage, informing relatives back in India only after her sons were settled.

-They moved to Southern California in the late 1940s, where she built a new life for herself.
-Granddaughter Rani Bagai described her new life: "She flouted her cultural norms by marrying again, to another Indian activist and a graduate of UC Berkeley, Mahesh Chandra.
+Kala and Mahesh moved to Southern California in the late 1940s, where she built a new life for herself.
+Granddaughter Rani Bagai described those years: "She flouted her cultural norms by marrying again, to another Indian activist and a graduate of UC Berkeley, Mahesh Chandra.
 She reinvented herself, attending night school, wearing Western dresses, and even learning tennis.
 She had many close American friends and never went on a social visit without a gift box of See’s candy."

 By the 1950s, Kala Bagai had become an activist and community-builder in the early Indian and Pakistani immigrant community.
 She organized with other South Asian immigrant and American women, planned arts events, raised funds for post-Partition refugees, welcomed newcomers to her home, and built connections.

 According to Rani Bagai:"it seemed to be my grandmother’s personal mission to create a welcoming community to other immigrants arriving in this land, where she herself was once a stranger, and to show the kind of generosity of spirit to them that had been denied to her and her family.
 Working with both American and South Asian immigrant women like herself, she went on in the 1950s and 1960s to become an active community builder in Southern California, hosting Indian American cultural events, receptions, and benefits at community halls, theaters, and homes.
 She built bridges wherever she could between her adopted American culture and the great diversity of Indian culture."
-South Asian immigrant community members would sometimes refer to her as "Jhaiji" or "Mother India."
+Wrote historian Arko Dasgupta,"Kala, an observant Sikh woman who was not even five feet tall, made and retained friends from all social and religious backgrounds.
+South Asian students from the University of California, Los Angeles (UCLA) could often be found at her house.
+She was famed for her hospitality and, despite being vegetarian herself, cooked meat for guests.
+The United States and her American friends no doubt made an impression on Kala as well.
+She began playing tennis, developed a taste for Mexican food, and came to enjoy the American holiday of Thanksgiving."South Asian immigrant community members would sometimes refer to her as "Jhaiji," a term of endearment.

 Kala Bagai died in Los Angeles on October 4, 1983, at age 90.
+An India-West obituary described her in her final years: "Mrs. Chandra radiated warmth, kindness, and good will to everyone.
+Her home became a 'little India' to the community, and she became the symbol of "Mother India."